 - An additional three to five letters of support with reflections on the nominee’s contributions including those endorsements from individuals outside of the nominee’s home institution (supporting letters should interpret the impact that the nominee has had on his/her field and pharmacy education and provide evidence of contributions to instruction, to the advancement of the profession of pharmacy, leadership/service, and evidence of research and creative scholarship activities).

-- The dossier should be submitted online by 11:59 p.m.
-PST on Friday, December 2, 2022.
-Materials will then be reviewed by the selection committee after a screening for completeness by AACP Staff.
+- The dossier should be submitted by email by 11:59 p.m.
+PST on Monday, December 4, 2023.
+Materials will be reviewed by the Board of Directors during their meeting on Thursday, February 13, 2024 after a screening for completeness by AACP Staff.

-Questions regarding the nomination or submission process should be directed to Michelle Bogdanovich, AACP Director of Governance and Chief of Staff.
+Recommendations of nominations or questions regarding the nomination or submission process should be directed to Adam Jackson, AACP Manager of Governance .

 - Dossiers will be screened for completeness by staff upon receipt.
 If time permits, staff will notify nominators of missing items.
 Applications that are incomplete at the deadline for submission will not be evaluated.